Gunu26/calculator/README.md

+# Calculator:
-# Calculator: A simple calculator created by using java
+A simple calculator created by using java and kotlin.